cguth7/cguth7.github.io/_pages/home.md

 Assuming you know what an average, or mean is, you might be wondering, isn't 3.5 the average value of a side of die?
 What was so special about what we did?

+If you had that thought, congradulations! you are correct.
+In the case of die, the expected value and Average are the same.